aerogo/aero/README.md

 - Provides http: and https: listener
 - Finishes ongoing requests on a server shutdown
 - Supports HTTP/2, IPv6 and Web Manifest
+- Supports HTTP/2 push of resources (add resource URL to "push" in config.json)
 - Can run standalone without `nginx` babysitting it

 ## Documentation